PolarCookie/PolarGuides/README.md

 		<td>80%</th>
 	</tr>
 </table>
-I recommend getting an addon like Bayis Questlog addon, it shows the quest level in the log.
+I recommend getting an addon like [https://www.wowace.com/projects/bayis-extended-questlog](Bayi's Extended Questlog) addon, it shows the quest level in the log.

 # step_fix.py
 Run this program to either fix or remove all step comments.